mediapills/cloud-custodian/docs/source/gcp/examples/cloudbilling-set-iam-policy.rst

-Cloud Billing Accounts - Set IAM Policies
+Billing Accounts - Set IAM Policies
 =========================================

+Custodian can ensure that your billing accounts have an approved and controlled set of permissions.

-The policy updates the IAM policy for Billing Accounts.
+This sample policy updates the IAM policy for the specified billing account.

 .. code-block:: yaml